shesha-io/docs.shesha/docs/how-to-guides/chart.md

 ---
 sidebar_label: Chart Component
-title: Chart Component
 ---

 # Chart component

 This is a chart component.
 It can be used to display data in a chart.

 The component allows for quick and easy creation of charts.
-Dynamic and shesha-native, the component can be used to display data from an `Entity` in your database or from a backend service `endpoint`.
+Dynamic and shesha-native, the component can be used to display data from an `Entity` in your database or from a backend service, provided with an `endpoint`.

 _**Note:**_ The component uses the `Chart.js` library to display the charts.